RoshanStark/Iterator/assets/readme.txt

-place image and icon in the same folder to work
+place image and icon in the same folder where iterator.py is placed